Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 NetworkInterface nic = (await networkInterfaceContainer.CreateOrUpdateAsync(nicName, nicData)).Value;
 ```

-This step is similar to the old SDK, however, notice that the `StartCreateOrUpdate()` method returns the network interface that has been created.
+This step is similar to the old SDK, however, notice that the `CreateOrUpdateAsync()` method returns the network interface that has been created.

 ### Create a Virtual Machine
 #### Old